tympanicblock61/tympanic-s-fuckery/README.md

-# Meteor Addon Template

-A template to allow easy usage of the Meteor Addon API.
+# Tympanic's fuckery

+A meteor addon with what ever the fuck i want

 ### How to use:
-- Clone this project
-- Use this template to create new modules/commands
-- Run the mod with Meteor.
+download the latest from (releases)[https://github.com/tympanicblock61/tympanic-s-fuckery/releases]and put it in your mods folder with meteor